Brendan O'Connor (politician): Government (2007–2013)

 Following the Labor victory at the 2007 federal election, Prime Minister Rudd announced that O'Connor would serve as the Minister for Employment Participation from 29 November 2007.
 As Minister he reformed the Job Network, replacing it with Job Services Australia.
 This streamlined seven separate employment services programs into a 'one-stop-shop' to provide job seekers with a more personalised service.

 On 6 June 2009, O'Connor was announced as the Minister for Home Affairs in the First Rudd ministry, replacing Bob Debus who retired at the 2010 election.
 Following Labor's narrow victory, Prime Minister Julia Gillard allocated increased responsibilities to O'Connor.
 He became Minister for Home Affairs, Minister for Justice and Minister for Privacy and Freedom of Information.
 In this portfolio, O'Connor enacted several key policy reforms including: new and tougher laws to protect children from being procured and groomed online, achieving consensus for an R18+ video game classification after 10 years of debate at Standing Committee of Attorney-General; and introducing significant reforms of the anti-dumping regime in 20 years.

 In December 2011, O'Connor became the Minister for Human Services and Minister Assisting for School Education.

 On 5 March 2012, O'Connor was sworn in as Minister for Small Business, Minister for Housing and Minister for Homelessness.
 He was also promoted to Cabinet for the first time, becoming the first small business minister in Cabinet for more than a decade.
 In this role O'Connor introduced the first Australian Small Business Commissioner, on 2 January 2013.
 On 30 August 2012, O'Connor and the Council of Australian Governments released the Housing Supply and Affordability Reform report, proposing reforms to increase housing affordability in Australia.

 On 4 February 2013, O'Connor was sworn in as Minister for Immigration and Citizenship.
 Following the June 2013 Labor leadership spill, O'Connor was appointed Minister for Employment and Minister for Skills and Training in the Second Rudd ministry.

 Opposition (2013–2022)

 After the ALP's defeat at the 2013 federal election, O'Connor was included in Bill Shorten's shadow cabinet.
 He was retained in shadow cabinet when Anthony Albanese succeeded Shorten as opposition leader after the 2019 election.
 O'Connor has held the portfolios of employment and workplace relations (2013–2019), special minister of state (2016), employment and industry (2019–2021), science (2019–2021), and small and family business (2019–2021).
 He succeeded Richard Marles as shadow minister for defence following a reshuffle in January 2021.

 Government (2022–present)

 Following the 2022 federal election, O'Connor was appointed Minister for Skills and Training in the Albanese ministry.

+O'Connor announced his retirement on 25 July 2024 effective at the next election.
+In the reshuffle of the Albanese ministry on 28 July 2024, whilst O'Connor's portfolio of Skills and Training was moved to the outer ministry and given to the former Immigration Minister Andrew Giles.